lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/Readme.md

 # Case Study : Critical Data Studies' Methods
 🚧 Status: Under construction! 🚧
 ## Clarify Purpose
-The purpose of this study is to analyse examples of critical data studies (CDS) featuring various methods (Kitchin 2021b) and design a concept of some CDS for further implementation.
+The purpose of this study is to analyse best practices and lessons learned in the area of critical data studies (CDS).
+The point of departure are examples of CDSs featuring various methods in Kitchin (2021b).
+As these examples cover time up to December 2020, the goal of this project is to compile an annual report summarizing studies published in 2021 and their employed methods.

 The AREA Method (Einhorn 2017) helps me bring greater **CARE** to making smarter, better decisions:
 - Craft critical concepts